Fluminicola nuttallianus

 Fluminicola nuttallianus, common name dusky pebblesnail, is a possibly extinct species of freshwater snail with an operculum, an aquatic gastropod mollusk in the family Lithoglyphidae.

 Fluminicola nuttallianus is the type species of the genus Fluminicola.

 Distribution

-This species occurs (or occurred) in Oregon, USA.
+This species occurs, or occurred, in Oregon, USA.

 Description

-Fluminicola nuttallianus has several (not exactly counted) rows of teeth on its radula.
-Each row has 2-3 central basocones, 4-5 central octocones, 7-8 lateral teeth, ca. 16 inner marginal teeth and 12-13 outer marginal teeth.
+Fluminicola nuttallianus has several rows of teeth on its radula - the exact number is unknown.
+Each row has 2-3 central basocones, 4-5 central octocones, 7-8 lateral teeth, around 16 inner marginal teeth and 12-13 outer marginal teeth.